 Having a child and starting a family is one of the biggest wishes at a certain point in life for many people.
 For some couples, pregnancy happens naturally after a period of time.
 However, it is also very common that a little extra help is needed to make the dream of a family come true.
-This may happen through fertility treatment and potentially by using donor sperm or donor eggs.
+This may happen through fertility treatment and potentially by using a sperm donor or an egg donor.

 After a year of unsuccessful attempts at getting pregnant, many heterosexual couples seek professional help to identify the reason why they are not conceiving.
 There may be several reasons for infertility.
 If the reason is that the sperm quality is not being good enough to obtain pregnancy, using a sperm donor may be a good solution.
-Read more about infertility and childlessness.
+Here, you can read more about infertility and childlessness.

 For most lesbian couples, using a sperm donor is needed if they wish to have children who are genetically related to one of the two mothers.
 Luckily, more and more countries are opening up to give same-sex couples the same opportunities as other couples to start a family.
-Read more about becoming same-sex parents with help from a sperm donor.
+Read more about becoming lesbian parents with the help from a sperm donor.

 An increasing number of single women use donor sperm to have the child or the children they have dreamt of.
 Some women may not have succeeded in finding the right partner to start a family with.
 Others may wish to have the freedom that can follow when raising one or more children by oneself.
 Luckily, more and more countries now offer fertility treatment to single women.
 Read more about becoming a Single Mother by Choice.